xxoo/node-fswin/readme.md

 passing a relative path or any other kind of path will case an unexpected return value.

 #### convertPath and convertPathSync
-it converts paths between 8.3 name and long name. this function requires a filesystem I/O, so it contains both a block and non-block version.
+converts paths between 8.3 name and long name. these functions require a filesystem or network I/O, so there are both a block and non-block versions.

+#### find and findSync
+find file or directory by path. these functions are like the dir command. using wild cards are allowed. both the block and non-block versions contain a basic mode and progressive mode. basic mode will wait till the search finish and return all results in an array. the progressive mode will return a single result for each callback. this is useful when you are listing many files or the callback has much works to do. during the process the file infomathing maight be outdated. and you also want to save an I/O for each result doing this job.

 # Examples

 #### dirWatcher

 ```javascript
 var fsWin=require('fsWin.node');
 var options={},e;